Here's How Investors Can Find Strong Computer and Technology Stocks with the Zacks ESP Screener

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Verizon Communications (VZ) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.29 a share, just six days from its upcoming earnings release on January 25, 2022.
+CDW (CDW) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $1.95 a share, just 19 days from its upcoming earnings release on February 9, 2022.

-By taking the percentage difference between the $1.29 Most Accurate Estimate and the $1.28 Zacks Consensus Estimate, Verizon Communications has an Earnings ESP of 0.23%.
-Investors should also know that VZ is just one of a large group of stocks with positive ESPs.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+CDW has an Earnings ESP figure of 2.63%, which, as explained above, is calculated by taking the percentage difference between the $1.95 Most Accurate Estimate and the Zacks Consensus Estimate of $1.90.
+CDW is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.